TheZebra.com is a privately owned website that publishes unbiased rates and carrier information for consumer benefit. Learn More

 Unlike car insurance, homeowners policies aren’t governed by state legislation.
 That said, major differences exist in homeowners insurance costs on a state-by-state basis.
-Home insurance policy prices by state may differ based on the number and total value of home insurance claims filed in the state, and also on the value of the belongings and dwelling you're insuring.

 The easiest way to acquire a cheap homeowners insurance policy in Indiana is to get quotes from as many homeowners insurance companies as you can.
 Get an idea of average home insurance rates in Indiana by reviewing the below data.
 Remember: your home insurance rates will vary, depending on your coverage limits.